MileHacker Logo

 Seasonal Variations

-Always check specific opening hours for visiting museums and attractions, as these can vary seasonally.
+Always check specific opening hours to see museums and attractions, as these can vary seasonally.

 Etiquette & Accessibility

-Navigate social engagement and physical spaces with knowing local customs.
+Navigate social engagement and physical spaces with understanding local customs.

 Politeness & Dress

 Formal greetings (Buongiorno/Buonasera) for strangers.
-A handshake is common for introductions.
+A handshake is a common greeting for introductions.

 Tips